vinceimbat/vinceimbat/content/annual reports.md

   - thoughts
   - evergreens
 ---
-To create an annual report, simply copy and paste eache [[monthly reports]] summary under the corresponding month in the [[Annual report format]].
+To create an annual report, simply copy and paste eache [[monthly reports]] summary under the corresponding month in the [[annual report|annual report template]].

 # Annual reports